Excerpts From Operator’s Report

 Total subscribers to News and Board Meeting Highlights: 3,378

 Please click here: www.pecangrovemud.com

 PROJECTS UNDER CONSTRUCTION

 The District is dredging silt out of Bullhead Slough and rehabilitating the side slopes which have eroded over time.
 Project includes installing ShoreSox product at the water’s edge to stabilize and prevent future erosion.
 Project includes eastern and middle sections of Bullhead.
 Rehabilitation of the western section of Bullhead will be performed in the future.

 Notice to Proceed has been issued for July 6, 2020 and Contractor will mobilize shortly thereafter.
 Contractor has begun stabilization of the side slopes and will begin draining and dredging Bullhead in August.

 Residents are reminded that this will be an active heavy construction site.
 DO NOT enter construction site at any time.
 Unauthorized access to the construction area places the unauthorized visitor and construction crews at risk.

 Jones Creek Slope Rehabilitation

 Construction has commenced on the Jones Creek Slope Rehabilitation project, which consists of installation of gabion basket erosion protection system along the west side of Pecan Lakes, adjacent to Jones Creek.
-Project is expected be under construction through 2020.
+Project is expected be under construction through Summer 2020.